nickrussler/Reddit-Link-Opener/README.md

 ### New Tabs Limit

-Decide yourself how many links you want to open at once.
+Decide yourself how many Links you want to open at once.

 ### Keyboard shortcut